deltaDNA/ios-smartads-sdk/README.md

 The following callbacks are provided by `DDNARewardedAdDelegate`:

+* `-didLoadRewardedAd:` - Called when an ad loads and is ready to view.
+* `-didExpireRewardedAd:` - Called when a previously loaded ad is no longer available to view.
 * `-didOpenRewardedAd:` - Called when the ad is showing on screen.
 * `-didFailToOpenRewardedAd:withReason:` - Called if the ad fails to open for some reason.
 * `-didCloseRewardedAd:withReward:` - Called when the ad is finished, the reward flag indicates if the ad was watched enough that you can reward the player.